chocolatey/docs/input/en-us/create/recommended-package-parameters.md

 * Parameter names should be in [CamelCase](https://en.wikipedia.org/wiki/Camel_case).
 For example `NoIcon` or `DisableStartup`.
 * Parameters that disable or turn off _something_ should start with 'No' (`/NoStartup`, `/NoFileAssociation`, etc.)
 * Binary actions should have both Off (`/NoDesktopShortcut`) and On (`/DesktopShortcut`) parameters, overriding default behaviour.
-* In cases where there are multiple binary actions of the same type (e.g. multiple components, desktop shortcuts) they should be separated by a comma (`/NoShellIntegration:GuiHere,ShellHere`, `/NoDesktopShortcut:AllUsers,CurrentUser`)
-* Actions expanding on exsting parameter behaviour should create subparameters, not create new ones (e.g. `/DesktopShortcut:Component1Shortcut,Component2Shortcut`, not `/DesktopShortcutComponent1 /DesktopShortcutComponent2`)
+* If there are several components sharing an action, like adding a desktop icon for programm 1 and programm 2, the name of the component should be written AFTER that common parameter action, for exmaple: `/NoDesktopShortcutProgram1`, `/DesktopShortcutProgram2` (Passing a common parameter action, like `/DesktopShortcut` or `/NoDesktopShortcut, should result in all components being enabled or disabled).

 ## Package Parameters

 Below is a list of commonly used package parameters.
 These give users a consistent Chocolatey experience across packages and makes it easier for them to use them.
 It also allows maintainers to use parameters whose meaning has already been defined by others.

-> :memo: **NOTE** Below is a list of commonly used parameters.
-Not all of these parameters are required to be checked by the package script.
+> :memo: **NOTE** Not all of these parameters are required to be checked by the package script.
+> :memo: **NOTE** Some parameters may be accessed via installer specific `--install-arguments`
 * `/InstallDir:` - Changes package's installation directory.
 * `/NoDesktopShortcut` and `/DesktopShortcut` - Explicitly set whether the package should or should not create a shortcut on desktop.
 If not specified, the installer default behaviour will apply.
 * `/NoStartMenuShortcut` and `/StartMenuShortcut` - Explicitly set whether the package should or should not create an entry in start menu.
 If not specified, the installer default behaviour will apply.